 Quick Info on the Basic Plan: Includes up to 6GB data if you port-in, 100 minutes of incoming and outgoing call time, unlimited Whatsapp excluding video calls and 4G.
 Outgoing SMS will be similar to a prepaid SIM card, S$0.05 per text but you ain’t gonna use that anyway.

 Depending on your situation, you might or might not save…

 You could easily overshoot S$48/month if you were to add $2/month for free incoming calls.
 And do be aware that this price is just a plan.
 Eg. Adding iPhone 7 Plus at S$59.08/Month and your total monthly bill would be S$107.08, not a lovely number to watch if you don’t even use even 4GB of data every month.

 To sum up step 2, Circles.Life seems pretty viable if you are the kind who doesn’t like to switch phones every two years.
-However, it would be unwise if you are planning to intentionally waste mobile data usage even though you have Wi-Fi connections available.
-It’s like cheating and tricking your mind to think that this scheme is a value for money one when you can easily save up all that additional bills with continuing your natural lifestyle.
+However, it would be unsound if you are intentionally wasting mobile data when you have Wi-Fi available all the time.

 Step 3: The Possibilities

-Use some logic.
-If a new telco enters the market to threaten the existence of other big players, what would happen?
-Retaliation.
-That’s guaranteed.
-It is good to take note that some of the Big Telcos like M1 have already begun to offer lower prices for their mobile plans while SingTel is advertising quite a lot of their SIM-only plans too (S$20 for 3GB with many affordable upsize options).
+It is good to take note that Big Telcos like M1 have already begun to offer lower prices for their mobile plans while SingTel is advertising quite a lot of their SIM-only plans too (S$20 for 3GB with many affordable upsize options).
 You shouldn’t be surprised if you were to find out your old telco came up with a better, more affordable plan.
 Our suggestion: Wait if you are patient.

 Step 4: The Trap